green-coding-solutions/example-applications/wordpress-vs-hugo/README.md

 `--allow-unsafe` flag if you are measuring the **wordpress-minimal** site.

-## Showcase
+## Case Studies

-Look at our Showcase where we analyze the data: https://www.green-coding.org/showcases/wordpress-vs-hugo
+Look at our case studies where we analyze the data: https://www.green-coding.org/case-studies/wordpress-vs-hugo-cloudflare/